 Our take on Rice Pilaf includes aromatic Mahatma® Basmati Rice cooked in stewed tomatoes with spices and vegetables.
 Sautéed with butter, onions, and green peppers, it’s a true comfort food perfect for pairing alongside your favorite roasted chicken recipe and steamed veggies.
 And for those looking to add some protein to the mix, see our Recipe Notes below.

-If you’re running short on time you might also like to try our Yellow Seasoned Long Grain Rice mix with flavors just waiting to be explored.
+If you’re running short on time you might prefer an Easy Mexican Rice Recipe, (taquitos dorados)or maybe you’d like to try our Yellow Seasoned Long Grain Rice mix with flavors just waiting to be explored.

 Where’s the beef?
 Add 1/2 lb of browned ground beef along with the rice to add more protein.
 Going meatless?
 Pump up the flavor and heartiness of this dish by adding lentils to the mix.